Th1b0/Cara-Music/README.md

 Cara Music is a web application that enables users to stream music from YouTube Music and connect with Spotify to listen to their playlists.
 This free service provides users with a convenient way to enjoy their favorite music without any additional fees.

+## State of Cara Music

+At present, this project is being approached with a more serious mindset.
+Cara Music will be rewritten using high-quality frameworks that are better suited for seamless integration.
+The codebase will be improved to ensure better quality, enabling this simple project to evolve into a complex application with numerous functionalities.
+Furthermore, special attention will be given to optimizing performance and facilitating effortless deployment, even allowing users to easily host it on free platforms without any additional costs.
+Additionally, I will be initiating the development of a mobile app that won't require a server and can be conveniently downloaded from third-party app stores.

+### What am i doing now?

+Currently, I am in the process of designing the web application and mapping out the user flow.
+Simultaneously, I am focusing on establishing the interaction and coordination between the client and server components.
+Moreover, I am actively involved in designing and testing exciting features, with the aim of integrating them seamlessly across multiple backend and frontend frameworks and libraries.
+This iterative process allows me to explore various possibilities and ensure a robust and comprehensive implementation.

+### What will the changes be?

+Firstly, I developed this project in under a week without a specific objective, utilizing HTML, CSS, vanilla JavaScript, and a Node.js Express server.
+Subsequently, React was introduced to enhance the project and facilitate the implementation of more advanced features.
+In order to elevate the overall quality of the project, enhance the developer experience, and reduce code complexity, I have made the decision to incorporate the following technologies:

+__Frontend__:
+- Svelte
+- Tailwindcss
+- Scss
+- Typescript

+__Backend__:
+- Sveltekit
+- MongoDB (Not sure)
+- Typescript

+__Third party APIs__
+- Spotify
+- Github
+- Google oAuth 2.0

 ## Features

 - Stream music from YouTube Music